OroSearchBundle provides several console commands to interact with the search index.

 Reindexation of one entity:

-Normally, reindexation is performed immediately after the reindex command is issued.
+Typically, reindexation is performed immediately after the reindex command is issued.
 However, it can also be scheduled to be performed in the background by the Message Queue consumers.

 Advantages of this mode: * asynchronous * can be multithreaded * scalable